 Saltwater is a popular method for keeping pool water clean, sanitized, and clear.
 It’s also gentler on sensitive skin, and because it doesn’t have strong fumes like chlorine, it’s ideal for anyone with respiratory conditions such as asthma.

 When you choose a saltwater pool, you might find the initial cost to be higher than that of a traditionally chlorinated pool.
 However, treating a saltwater pool long-term may be more affordable in comparison.
-Chances are you’ll appreciate the simplicity of it as well as there are pool salt systems available for hassle-free sanitation and maintenance.
+Chances are you’ll appreciate the simplicity of it, well as there are pool salt systems available for hassle-free sanitation and maintenance.

 When you’re passionate about living a more eco-friendly lifestyle, making smart choices is essential to getting there.
 What’s so encouraging is that oftentimes these choices lead to a better overall quality of life.
 You’ll find this to be especially true when you’re relaxing poolside or splashing around with the kids.
 The best part?
 You’ll feel great about your decision.